mattstates/jqtr/readme.md

 # JQTR

 JQTR Stands for Jira Query Time Remaining.

+JQTR allows a user to supply a valid JQL (*JIRA query language*) query and show a table of results to help determine the number of remaining hours left in the result set.

-This code is used at my company by pasting the transpiled source code into an HTML widget in confluence.
+This code is accessed at my company by pasting the transpiled source code into an HTML widget in Confluence.

 ## Features